 Let’s set up camp and pitch our tent here for today.

-Abba Father, we thank you for your son, Jesus, who not only give us his peace but who is himself our peace.
-Come Holy Spirit and reveal my anxiety to me, surface it that it might be enveloped and evaporated by the Peace of God.
-Lord Jesus Christ, come closer than my anxiety and guard my heart and mind.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who not only give us his peace but who is himself our peace.
+Come, Holy Spirit, and reveal our anxieties to us, surface it that it might be enveloped and evaporated by the peace of God.
+Lord Jesus Christ, come closer than our anxieties and guard our hearts and minds.
+We pray in Jesus’ name, amen.

 - Do you tend to be more harsh or gentle with yourself?